CoVital-Project/covital-android/README.md

 ## Contributing

-See our [guide on contributing](https://github.com/CoVital-Project/covital-android/blob/develop/CONTRIBUTING.md) to the app and team.
+Please see our [guide on contributing](https://github.com/CoVital-Project/covital-android/blob/develop/CONTRIBUTING.md), it explains how we work, resources to get started, and what we need help with.

-When possible we should leverage the Kotlin's features to make our code more readable while also concise.

 ## Code Style Guide